zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 **Note**: Post running this pipeline, you could run the `zenml annotator dataset annotate <dataset_name>` to start up Label Studio and proceed with data annotation.

-2. Process Labelled Data Pipeline:
+2. *Process Labelled Data Pipeline:*

-This was a simple post processing pipeline and included the following steps:
+This was a simple post processing pipeline to convert the labelling output into a cleaner format and included the following steps:

 ### Get Dataset:
-Fetch details such as labelling project created in Label Studio using the `Cheque Labelling Pipeline`
+Fetch details of the labelling dataset created in Label Studio using the `Cheque Labelling Pipeline`

 ### Get Labelled Data:
-This step would the annotation output (in JSON format) produced by Label Studio corresponding to the given dataset details fetched using previous step.
+This step would take the annotation output (in JSON format) produced by Label Studio corresponding to the given dataset details fetched using previous step.

 ### Convert annotations:
 Label Studio generates annotations by default in its own unique JSON format.
 However, I needed all the annotation files to follow one common format similar to the one that is included in the Kaggle dataset used for fine-tuning the model.
-The purpose of the step was to take the json output produced post annotation and convert it into the expected CSV file format which can be consumed as an input by the data processing pipeline.
+The purpose of this step was to take the json output produced post annotation and convert it into the expected CSV file format which can be consumed as an input by the data processing pipeline.